mentice/docker-jobber/README.md

 * You build Docker images with the build command (e.g. `jobber build`)
 * You execute jobs with the run command (e.g. `jobber run`)

-> Note: `docker run` starts a container that will continue to exist on the Docker host even after the container exits, `jobber run` instead snapshots the file system and then deletes the container at exit.
+> Note: `docker run` by default starts a container that will continue to exist on the Docker host even after the container exits;
+`jobber run`, instead, snapshots the file system and then deletes the container at exit.
 The file system snapshot is saved as the *result image* for the run.
 The result image may be mounted as an input volume during a succeeding run.
 Arbitrarily complex data dependency chains may be built up in this way.